 Section 4.
 The Annual Business Meeting of the Society will take place at the Annual Meeting and no other concurrent sessions will be scheduled to conflict with it.
 In all matters of order and business not specified in this Constitution and By-Laws, Robert’s Rules of Order shall be the means of resolving disagreements and conducting the Annual Business Meeting.

 Section 5.
-Within sixty days of the close of the Annual Meeting, the organizers will provide a brief report about membership participation, expenses, and all monies collected along with copies of the final program to the Secretary and Treasurer for Society files.
+Within sixty days of the close of the Annual Meeting, the organizers will provide a brief report about membership participation, expenses, and all monies collected along with copies of the final program to the Executive Director and Treasurer for Society files.
 In accordance with Article IV, Section 3 of the By-Laws, any surplus funds collected under the Society’s name will also be turned over to the Treasurer at this time.